 The new model for video services consumption over mobile and wireless networks creates the need for feedback information between the enduser application, the network and the service platform in real-time.
 This helps optimizing the content for device/network resources on one hand and end-user QoE and battery experience on the other hand.
 In this view more intelligence needs to be considered in the network.
 A way to do that is through having several service functions in the network middle boxes on the path between the end-user and the application server, as shown in Draft [ServiceFunctions], that could be collocated with the NAT function or not.
-Examples of service functions that we consider to better manage the video delivery are: video optimization function (including transcoding), caching capabilities, TCP optimizer, video controller allowing for example content recommendation or intelligent scheduling in the case of networks.
-The following subsections present some related use-cases:
+Examples of service functions that we consider to better manage the video delivery are: video optimization function (including transcoding), caching capabilities, TCP optimizer, video controller allowing for example content recommendation or intelligent scheduling in the case of cellular networks.
+The following subsections present a use-case on video delivery optimization using PCP signaling to provide feedback information between the end-user application, the network and the service platform: